Yale Forum on Religion and Ecology: Origins

+In the Winter 2022-2023 issue of Columbia Magazine, a comprehensive view of the field of religion and ecology was published, which featured in particular the work of the Forum and of the Center for Earth Ethics at Union Theological Seminary at Columbia University.

 Conferences

-The Forum has hosted dozens of conferences around the world since the first Harvard conference in 1996, bringing together scholars, scientists, policymakers, activists, and many more.
+The Forum has hosted dozens of conferences around the world since the first Harvard conference in 1996, bringing together scholars of world religions, theologians, and ethicists with scientists, policymakers, environmentalists, and many more.
 Some of the most notable events include: Renewing Hope: Pathways of Religious Environmentalism; Living Cosmology: Christian Responses to Journey of the Universe; and Living Earth Community: Ways of Being and Knowing the World.

 Publications

 The Forum and its founders have published many books and articles on the topic of religion and ecology over the past 25 years.
-Some of the highlights include: Harvard Religions of the World and Ecology series (Harvard CSWR/Harvard University Press, 1996–2001); the 2001 Daedalus volume, "Religion and Ecology: Can the Climate Change?"; the book Ecology and Religion (Island Press, 2014); "Integrating Ecology and Justice: the Papal Encyclical" (Quarterly Review of Biology, 2016); and Routledge Handbook of Religion and Ecology (Routledge, 2017).
+Some of the highlights include: the ten volumes of the Harvard Religions of the World and Ecology series (Harvard CSWR/Harvard University Press, 1996–2001); the 2001 Daedalus volume, "Religion and Ecology: Can the Climate Change?"; the book Ecology and Religion (Island Press, 2014); "Integrating Ecology and Justice: the Papal Encyclical" (Quarterly Review of Biology, 2016); and Routledge Handbook of Religion and Ecology (Routledge, 2017).
+A full list of publications can be found on the Forum website.

 Online courses

 The Forum has created two series of online courses, released through Yale University and the Coursera online learning platform.

-In 2016, the specialization "Journey of the Universe: A Story for our Times" was released.
-This contains 3 courses related to the Forum's sister project, the documentary film Journey of the Universe, and includes a class on Thomas Berry.
+In 2016, "Journey of the Universe: A Story for our Times" was released.
+This series contains 3 courses related to the Forum's sister project, the documentary film Journey of the Universe, and includes a class on Thomas Berry.

-In 2022, the specialization "Religions and Ecology: Restoring the Earth Community" was released, as well as a separate course on Christianity and Ecology.
-The specialization includes 5 courses on religious traditions around the world and their relationship to the environment.
+In 2022, "Religions and Ecology: Restoring the Earth Community" was released.
+This series includes 6 courses on religious traditions around the world and their relationship to the environment.

-Related projects and initiatives
+Related projects, initiatives, and organizations

 Journey of the Universe

 This 2011 documentary film and multimedia project, created by Brian Thomas Swimme and Mary Evelyn Tucker, was the winner of the 2012 Northern California Emmy Award for Best Documentary.
 The project also includes: